Research Your History!

 Appointments allow staff to plan accordingly and assist researchers to the fullest benefit.
 To schedule an appointment please contact us at 651-407-5327.

 No fee is charged for onsite research.
-Please see the WBLAHS Research Fees & Policies for information on research services.
+Please see the WBLAHS Research Library Fees and Policies for information on research services.

 Please note: Many items are stored off-site and can be provided for research with advance notice.

 The White Bear Lake Area Historical Society’s research collection spans more than 150 years of local history and continues to grow.
 With the addition of our Resource Library in 2001 and on-going cataloging projects, the collection is more accessible to the public than ever before.
 Resources available for research include: